universal-ctags/ctags/docs/windows.rst

 **Cross-compile from GNU/Linux**

-I think all major distros have both MinGW and MinGW-w64 packages.
-I know Ubuntu has them.
-Compiling works most likely the same way as with MSYS and Cygwin.
+All major distros have both MinGW and MinGW-w64 packages.
+Compiling works the same way as with MSYS and Cygwin.
 A Windows application can be cross-compiled, with the same limitation when autoconf is used.
-I haven't tested this yet.
-When cross-compiling works with GNU/Linux, it could also be used with Travis-CI.
+Just like with Cygwin, with ``make -f mk_mingw.mak CC=i686-w64-mingw32-gcc`` a native Windows application can be compiled.

 Building ctags with IDEs